Outer Plane: Historic influences

 Arborea incorporates many elements of Greek mythology, with the game's version of Mount Olympus as a central feature, to the point that the whole plane was originally named Olympus in 1st edition.
 The name of Arborea, introduced in 2nd edition AD&D, is derived from its "endless rolling forests", as in arboreal.

 Arcadia

 Arcadia (/ɑrˈkeɪdiə/ ar-KAY-dee-ə) or more fully, the Peaceable Kingdoms of Arcadia, is a lawful neutral/lawful good-aligned plane of existence.

 Baator

 Baator, also known as the Nine Hells of Baator or the Nine Hells, is a lawful evil–aligned plane of existence.

 Baator is stylised as a plane of sinister evil and cruelty.
 The different types of devils that dwell here obey a strict hierarchical caste-like social structure.
 Each continually plots to advance their position through treachery and deception.
 Unlike the demons of the Abyss, the devils are highly organized, with a logical and calculating nature.

 The plane itself is composed of nine different layers, each of which models a differing but no less inhospitable and dreadful environment, from barren plains of ash and rock to frozen wastes of endless ice.

+The nine layers in order are Avernus, Dis, Minauros, Phlegethos, Stygia, Malbolge, Maladomini, Cania and Nessus.